AI Automation Β· Workflow

 Contacts are enrolling in the wrong sequence

-The signal type field is not being set consistently in Step 1, so the routing condition in Step 4 cannot branch correctly.
-Audit your signal capture step and confirm every record exits with a populated, standardized signal type value before it reaches the router.
+The signal type field is not being set consistently in Step 1.
+Audit the signal capture step and confirm every record exits with a populated, standardized value before the router.

 If